oracle-livelabs/analytics-ai/oci-datascience/image-classification/image-classification.md

 ![Select tensorflow conda](images/select_tensorflow_conda.png " ")

 4. Go through the **ChestXrays\_Train.ipynb**.
 You can run each cell in the JupyterLab notebook by clicking on it and press *shift + enter*.
 It will execute the cell and advance to the next cell.
-Or you can go to the `Run` tab and choose "Run Selected Cells".T
+Or you can go to the `Run` tab and choose "Run Selected Cells".

 **Congratulations!
 You have successfully completed the lab**